TrellisCommerce/shopify-tailwind-starter-base/README.md

 3. Pull down changes from the theme editor:
    `shopify theme pull -d`

-4. Anytime you add a TailwindCSS class (remember to prefix it with twcss-), run the CLI tool to scan your template files for classes and build your CSS to assets/app.css:
+4. Anytime you add a Tailwind CSS class (remember to prefix it with twcss-), run the CLI tool to scan your template files for classes and build your CSS to assets/app.css:
    `npx tailwindcss -i ./assets/app-tailwind.css -o ./assets/app.css --watch`

 - Run this command in a separate terminal, so it will continue to run while you are developing.
-- Note that using a TailwindCSS class without a space afterward when followed by a liquid tag causes compiling issues:
+- Note that using a Tailwind CSS class without a space afterward when followed by a liquid tag causes compiling issues:
 `lg:!twcss-px-[32px]{% endif %}'>`
 But this does work:
 `lg:!twcss-px-[32px] {% endif %}'>`